 Platinum’s operations team added it is still able to implement a comprehensive transformation program in this challenging environment.

-L&R Distributors, a growing wholesale distributor of consumer products servicing more than 17,000 retail locations throughout the U.S.
+On the same day the Deluxe deal was announced, Platinum also announced the acquisition of L&R Distributors, a growing wholesale distributor of consumer products servicing more than 17,000 retail locations throughout the U.S.

 Bond Manufacturing’s gardening business, an acquisition of lawn and gardening mainstay Orbit Irrigation, and Italian winemaker Farnese Vini, were earlier deals consummated during the pandemic.

-one of the most active private equity firms deploying capital during the financial crisis more than a decade ago.
+The firm is no stranger to investing during times of dislocation.
+Platinum was one of the most active private equity firms deploying capital during the financial crisis more than a decade ago.

 Krasner, who led the Deluxe/CineVizion deals, expects similar transactions before the end of the year.